 ꔷ Diversity of race and culture have always resulted in turmoil, discord, and distrust – the exact opposite of what the Civil Right strives for.
 Diversity destroys, and must itself be destroyed.

 ꔷ Hierarchy in a society is a reflection of the way a strong family is structured, and is the best pattern to follow.

 ꔷ Democracy is mob rule with makeup applied.
 It is corrosive to a culture and always leads to mediocrity.
 Various forms of monarchy and aristocracy have stood the test of time, and continue the theme of hierarchy.

 ꔷ Striving for something bigger and higher than the individual is the mark of a healthy society.
 A focus on individualism leads to self-centered mediocrity.

 ꔷ A civil society is an orderly society.
-Order and stability within a society are common goals for both the Civil Right and the Alt-Right.
+Order and stability within a society is a core objective of the Civil Right.

 Q: If the Civil Right has culture as the foundation, the question becomes “Which culture?”

 A: The Civil Right has, as its foundation, the culture of European-descended Whites.
+Yes, in the Civil Right, race is an important factor and that race is the White race.
 The concepts of the Civil Right are such that they can be put to use by any group of people if they choose to follow that path; however, since the Civil Right is based on culture, the mixing of different cultures works directly against the idea of the Civil Right.
 For that reason, any effort at implementing the Civil Right is limited to those among the generally accepted description of one specific people (i.e., not a “diverse” population).